-Calpine Corporation ("Calpine") hereby submits its Brief and Post-Hearing Statement which shows that there is competent, substantial evidence establishing the reasonableness and prudence of the GridFlorida participants' (Tampa Electric Company, Florida Power & Light Company, and Florida Power Corporation) decisions to participate in a Regional Transmission Organization ("RTO") as mandated by the Federal Energy Regulatory Commission's ("FERC") Order 2000.
+Mirant Americas Development, Inc.'s ("Mirant") hereby submits its Brief and Post-Hearing Statement which shows that there is competent, substantial evidence establishing the reasonableness and prudence of the GridFlorida participants' (Tampa Electric Company, Florida Power & Light Company, and Florida Power Corporation) decisions to participate in a Regional Transmission Organization ("RTO") as mandated by the Federal Energy Regulatory Commission's ("FERC") Order 2000.
 Participation in an RTO will provide significant benefits to Peninsular Florida and Florida ratepayers.
 As a matter of policy, the Florida Public Service Commission ("FPSC") should recognize the benefits of a robust, competitive wholesale power market and encourage the establishment of such a market through the formation of an RTO.
 Finally, greater RTO scope can provide benefits through expanded access to supply alternatives, increased reliability and efficiency, and increased economies of scale; and RTOs with scopes smaller than the natural markets they fall within may diminish the full market efficiencies that would otherwise be available.
 Therefore the FPSC should approve implementation of an RTO for Florida as expeditiously as possible.
-However, if implementation of a larger RTO faces significant delays, the Commission should approve GridFlorida as a transitional step toward a Southeastern RTO.
+Notwithstanding the long-term advantages of a Southeastern RTO, the Commission may wish to adopt the GridFlorida proposal while supporting and participating in the development of a Southeast RTO that would provide even greater benefits to Florida ratepayers.